 Opinions seem to be very reactionary, these days.
 As opposed to simply listening and observing and carefully considering BEFORE formulating a position, on whatever it is.

 In the event someone says to me, “Something has to be done about the gays” or, “something has to be done about these (enter nationality here)”, my reaction is generally pretty subtle yet firm and exact.
 One of my eyebrows loses its connection to gravity and ends up somewhere along my hairline.

-When someone says something like, “Oh, he’s gay” or “Oh, she’s a Muslim”, or any other such statement, I’m aware of the bottom-line point of condescension they are trying to make.
-I’m also aware that any argumentative response I could make will never erase the years of negative conditioning that brought that person to their present mindset.
+When someone says something like to me, I’m aware of the bottom-line point of condescension they are trying to make.
+I’m also aware that any argumentative response I could make will never erase the years of experience in negative conditioning that brought that person to their present mindset.
 It’s a waste of time and energy.